otherland/biblebasedliving/content/curriculum-integration.md

 Title: 'Transform Your Christian Education: 5 Essential Strategies for Curriculum Integration'
 ---

-# Curriculum Integration: A Conservative Christian Perspective
+## Curriculum Integration: A Conservative Christian Perspective

-## Introduction

 Curriculum integration is a topic that has gained significant attention in education circles in recent years.
 It refers to the practice of combining different subjects or disciplines when teaching a particular topic or theme.
 From a conservative Christian perspective, curriculum integration raises important questions about how to approach the teaching of various subjects in light of biblical truth and values.
 In this article, we will explore [eight key questions](/academic-recognition-creationisn) related to curriculum integration from a staunchly conservative, biblical viewpoint.

 ## 1. What is the purpose of curriculum integration?